A Remembrance Video of Mattie

 Quote of the day: Resilience is very different than being numb.
 Resilience means you experience, you feel, you fail, you hurt.
 You fall.
 But, you keep going. ~ Yasmin Mogahed

 Each morning, when I open my eyes, I see this view.
 This view may not mean much to you, but it means a lot to me.
-Every photo on the wall, came from my travels with my husband.
+Every photo on the wall, came from my travels over the years.
 Each captured a special moment in time, with natural beauty in each location we visited.
-These photos are reminders that...... this was our reality!
-This WAS our life together.
+These photos are reminders that...... this was my reality!

-When we moved into this house together in 2021, we literally repainted the whole interior of the house.
-I recall my husband and I put paint samples all over the walls until we found the color we loved, which was called Medici Ivory.
-We then selected these photos and hung them in our bedroom.
+When we moved into this house in 2021, we literally repainted the whole interior of the house.
+I recall putting up paint samples all over the walls until we found the color we loved, which was called Medici Ivory.
+I then selected these photos and hung them in the bedroom.
 The piece of furniture you see here also has a story.
 When I was living in Boston and going to graduate school for my Master's in Biology (I was in my twenties), I lived in an apartment.
 I needed furniture!
 My in-laws gave me a ton of things to furnish my apartment and this piece was ONE of them.
 My father-in-law found this piece on the side of the road.
 One of his neighbor's was giving it away.
 He literally put this piece on top of his car, and it made it to my apartment.
 I have had this piece since 1991!

 With regards to all my photos, I remember one blog reader telling me months ago, that the blog has highlighted our DAILY life together since Mattie was diagnosed with cancer in July of 2008.
-Each blog posting highlighted our journey, our teamwork, and the special bond I had with my husband.
+Each blog posting highlighted our journey, our teamwork, and our special bond.
 As my blog reader said..... the photos speak for themselves!
 INDEED they do!

 The other thing I see each morning when I open my blinds is this glorious butterfly bush.
 We planted this bush in the front yard.
 I am a BIG butterfly fan!
 If you look closely at this photo you will see at least six to seven monarch butterflies hanging about this bush!